GhassenBoughzala/SheetsToSQL/README.md

 # SheetsToSQL
 Script to generate SQL script from Excel sheets

-First of all clear your matix and uos tables with only data delete columns as libelle Steps :
+First of all clear your matix sheet and uos sheet tables with only data delete extra columns Steps :
 1. Upload your xlsx files inside the sheets foder
-2. Replace FILE_NAME.xlsx with the correct filename in line 13 for both generate-matrix.js and generate-uo.js
+2. Replace "NAME OF YOUR FILE" with the correct filename in line 13 in generate-script.js
-3. Run command : npm run bu or matrix then add entity number : exemple 'npm run bu 66000'
+3. Run command : npm run script then add entity CODE then NAME